 We also have a new situation on our hands, now that we are completing what Jeff Jarvis calls The Gutenberg Parenthesis: the age of print.
 How do we best accumulate and curate useful facts in our still-new digital age?

-Back in 2001, my son Allen astutely noted that the World Wide Web was splitting between what he called the Static Web and the Live Web.
+Well, back in 2003, my son Allen astutely noted that the World Wide Web was splitting between what he called the Static Web and the Live Web.
 Here is what I wrote about the former in the October 2005 edition of Linux Journal:

 There’s a split in the Web.
 It’s been there from the beginning, like an elm grown from a seed that carried the promise of a trunk that forks twenty feet up toward the sky.